-March 3: For one hour from 11 p.m. shots were fired at the Nathan Ratnoff Graduate Medical School Building and the Hebrew University.
+- March 3: For one hour from 11 p.m. shots were fired at the Nathan Ratnoff Graduate Medical School Building and the Nebrew University. - March 4: At 8 a.m. shots were fired at building workers near the hospital.
+Two road blocks, one near the Nashashibi bend and the other near the Kerem Hamufti, were removed by the police and Hadassah vehicles were able to descend the Scopus road.

-March 4: At 8 a.m. shots were fired at building workers near the hospital.
-Two road blocks, one near the Nashashibi bend and the other near the Kerem Hamufti, were
+ADDENDUM TO MARCH 11 MEMORANDUM

-ADDENDUM TO MARCH 11 MEMORANDUM SENT BY HADASSAH
+SENT BY HADASSAH